facebook

 In recruitment, the rules are clearer—following up within 24-48 hours keeps candidates engaged and hiring decisions moving forward.

-👉Stay in touch with your recruiter—don’t let opportunities slip:
+Stay in touch with your recruiter, hiring manager or candidate—don’t let opportunities slip:

 Finding the Right Match is About More Than Just Timing